 The Square Garden, under the control of the Edwardes Estate, although dull and somewhat dreary, was well managed with an almost full-time gardener until 1939 who was the scourge of the children who played in the Square.

-However, during World War II, the handsome cast iron railings were taken away for scrap metal but were eventually dumped in the North Sea.
-Five huge emergency water tanks filled the southern half of the garden.
+However, in the 2nd World War the handsome cast iron railings were taken away for scrap metal and five huge emergency water tanks filled the southern half of the garden.
 An Anderson shelter was erected in the road opposite nos.
 20-28 but was only ever used as a handy WC.
-The water tanks were removed in 1945 but the concrete bases remained in place for several years.
+The water tanks were removed in 1945 but the concrete bases remained in place for several years after.

 The freehold of the garden was purchased from the Edwardes Estate by a property speculator after the war.
-The railings were replaced by green wire netting which soon acquired gaps and the garden was rarely, if ever, tended: it became an overgrown area and a dump for broken bottles and unwanted objects which made it too dangerous for smaller children to play in, although it was sometimes used by older boys as a football pitch.
+The railings were replaced by green wire netting which soon acquired gaps and the garden was rarely, if ever, tended: it became an overgrown area and a dump for broken bottles and unwanted objects which made it too dangerous for smaller children to play in, although it was sometimes used by older boys as a rough football pitch.

 In 1971-2 a group of residents took it in hand, a voluntary working party was formed and it began to look more like its original self.
-In 1975 the newly formed Garden Sub-Committee brought the garden under the 1851 Kensington Improvement Act and a landscape gardener and resident, Christopher Fair, designed the present layout and planned tree and shrub planting.
-The established London plane trees were left, however, and have now grown to dominate the Square; one on the south side was blown down in the 1989 gale, allowing in a little more sun.
+In 1975 the newly formed Residents' Association brought the garden under the 1851 Kensington Improvement Act and a landscape gardener and resident, Christopher Fair, designed the present layout and planned tree and shrub planting.